runchenwang-dev/EnrichGT/README.md

 > This R package is experimental and exploratory.
 For more rigorous analysis, please use [clusterProfiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) or [Metascape](https://metascape.org/).

-Please see the package website for more info: <https://zhimingye.github.io/EnrichGT/>.
+Please see the package website for more information / guides: <https://zhimingye.github.io/EnrichGT/>.

-- Efficient functions for rapid enrichment analysis

-- Re-clustering of enriched results provides clear and actionable insights

-- User-friendly HTML output that is easy to read and interpret

-- LLM based result annotations

-- Do a series of things just in ONE package

 ### Install